Pirates vs. Rockies Player Props Betting Odds

 Blackmon Stats

-- Charlie Blackmon has 31 hits with eight doubles, three home runs, 15 walks and 12 RBI.
+- Charlie Blackmon has put up 33 hits with eight doubles, three home runs and 16 walks.
+He has driven in 13 runs.

 Blackmon Recent Games